Platinum Studios: Business model and operations

 Platinum Studios Comics, launched in 2006 (and active mostly during the period 2007–2008) published material ultimately destined for adaptation into film, television, and other media (such as mobile games).
 Similarly, its annual contest, the "Comic Book Challenge" (2006–2008), promised contest winners prizes and publishing opportunities with Platinum Studios Comics, as well as the potential of screen adaptation.
-Platinum Studios' digital publishing activities (DrunkDuck.com and WOWIO, 2006–2010) included webcomics publishing, mobile content, and comics news and resources.
+Platinum Studios' digital publishing activities (Drunk Duck and WOWIO, 2006–2010) included webcomics publishing, mobile content, and comics news and resources.

 Corporate history

 Founding and partnership

 Platinum Studios was formed in January 1997 when Scott Mitchell Rosenberg — former head of Malibu Comics — acquired a 50% stake in the European rights-agency Platinum Studios, originally founded in 1971 by Ervin Rustemagić.
 (The 1997 restructuring is commonly described as Rosenberg and Rustemagić "co-founding" the American Platinum Studios.)
 Rosenberg brought his Malibu character library (around 200 characters) and his expertise in developing comics for film and television, while Rustemagić contributed his extensive European rights portfolio (of more than 1,000 titles).
 Under their partnership, Platinum Studios positioned itself as a cross‑media content company, aiming to adapt its European catalog into film, television, and other media.
 The company established its headquarters in Beverly Hills, California.